HobnobMancer/cazy_webscraper/README.md

 - Per class: a singel datafarme is created per scraped CAZy family
 - Not split: a single dataframe containing all data scrapend from CAZy is created

+## Requirements

+POISx or Mac OS, or a Linux emulator
+Python version 3.8+
+Internet access
+The python libraries listed within `requirements.txt`, packaged within the `cazy_webscraper`

 ## Installation

 The easiest method for install the `cazy_webscraper` is to use pips.